#letitsync is a series where we feature real stories of youths braving through their psychological adversities. Meet Lukas!

 Thankfully, his time spent lurking around in online communities also created a special sort of trust for his online friends.
 One such helping hand directed him to SYNC, our mental health care arm, which sparked his road to mental health recovery.
 He was placed in a job with Bettr Coffee, connected to further educational development with Impart Education, and supported through his mental health journey with our Youth Advocates.
 A longing fulfilled is a tree of life, and he gradually found the motivation to pursue meaning and purpose in his everyday engagements.

 This new breath of life was not without its challenges.
-Lukas experienced a mental breakdown at work owing to the stress of juggling a full-time job and examination preparations, but he found strength in the form of supervisors and coworkers at Bettr who took time off to understand his situation and prioritise his well being.
+Lukas experienced a mental breakdown at work owing to the stress of juggling a full-time job and examination preparations, but he found strength in the form of supervisors and coworkers at Bettr who took him off to understand his situation and prioritise his wellbeing.
 At risk of sounding sappy, he now considers himself in good company with a new family at work.
 The road ahead is best walked with the care of community, and Lukas presses on towards his future self with newfound determination.

 We asked Lukas for his reflections on his journey thus far, and he leaves us with these words,